GrumpyStatistician/Data-Analysis-Guides/README.md

 # Guides
-Note this is older work that was utilized to build out the Repfunc later

 <p>A repository of Jupyter Notebooks that can be leveraged to assist in the streamlining of recurring processes</p>
+<b>Note</b> this is older work that was utilized to build out the Repfunc repo.
 <p><b>Current Guides</b></p>
 <p>1. <b>TABCMD-</b>Example includes downloading PDFs from Tableau server and sending email via batch script using TABCMD and Python</p>
 <p>2. <b>Create PowerPoint-</b> Exploring the basic functionality of Python-PPTX. </p>